assoc-path-informatics/interop/resources.md

 #### Criticisms of LOINC

 Important criticisms regarding the real-world utility of LOINC have been raised.
 Some notable examples:

-- [Stram, 2020](https://pubmed.ncbi.nlm.nih.gov/31603714/): inconsistencies in the selection of LOINC identifiers for coagulation assays and cardiac markers were unreliable in a large survey of laboratories.
+- Stram, et. al. (2020)[^stram-2020] described inconsistencies in the selection of LOINC identifiers for coagulation assays and cardiac markers were unreliable in a large survey of laboratories.

 ### SNOMED
 ### HL7 2.x